yktoo/yktoo.com/content/blog/posts/0390/index.en.md

 ---
 type: post
 date: "2019-09-22T15:16:06+02:00"
-title: "Hoe to pyromark your jo, bokken, or tanto"
+title: "How to pyromark your jo, bokken, or tanto"
 tags:
     - Netherlands
     - DIY